 In 2015, Lauren Fisher severely sprained her ankle on the descent of a rope climb when her foot landed awkwardly on the excess rope.
 She got it checked out and walked with crutches but didn’t wait long before getting back into training.

-She pushed through lingering pain in her ankle until in 2016.
-Fisher had it checked out again and found out she had a large tear in her tendons, a bone divot and loose bone fragments floating around.
+She pushed through lingering pain in her ankle until 2016.
+Fisher had it checked out again and found out she had a large tear in her tendons, a bone divot, and loose bone fragments floating around.

 5. Scott Panchik

 When Scott Panchik’s dad introduced him to CrossFit in 2009, Panchik was recovering from reconstructive knee surgery.
 A running back for his college football team, Panchik started using training to rehab his knee.
 A couple years later, he signed up for the 2012 Open for the first time and took fourth place in the world.

 This was not the end of his injuries: in 2014, he had surgery on his shoulder; in 2015, after rupturing his plantar fascia at the Games (and taking sixth place), he had surgery on his foot.
 But an injury in one part of his body doesn’t keep him from exercising the rest.
 After his foot surgery, he returned to the 2016 Games and took sixth place again.

 Panchik’s perseverance is one of the reasons why he’s become a household name in the world of functional fitness.

 6. Julie Foucher